Governance and Legal

 Organisation

-Here is described the Federated EGA Structure and Organisation.
-Federated EGA is broadly organised into two main types of nodes: Central EGA nodes (maintained by EMBL-EBI and CRG) and Federated EGA nodes (maintained at national or regional levels).
+Here is described the Federated EGA Structure and Organisation (New version is in progress, coming January 2026).
+Federated EGA is organised into three tiers: Central EGA (maintained by EMBL-EBI and CRG), Federated EGA nodes (maintained at national or regional levels) and Federated EGA Affiliates (maintained at the institute or project level).
 Read the document linked above to learn more about the roles and responsibilities of each type of node.

 Federated EGA is governed by two permanent committees: